YangXiaozhou/yangxiaozhou.github.io/_posts/2019-10-02-linear-discriminant-analysis.md

 ### Reduced-rank LDA
-What I've just described is the idea of classification by discriminant analysis with certain distribution assumptions on the data.
-LDA is also popular for its ability to find a small number of meaningful dimensions, thus allowing us to visualize high-dimensional problems in a few dimensions.
+What I've just described is classification by LDA.
+LDA is also popular for its ability to find a small number of meaningful dimensions, allowing us to visualize high-dimensional problems.
 What do we mean by meaningful and how does LDA find these dimensions?
 We will anwser these questions shortly.
 First, take a look at the below plot.
-For a [wine classification](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_wine.html#sklearn.datasets.load_wine) problem with 3 classes and 13 dimensions, the plot visualizes the data in two discriminant coordinates found by LDA.
+For a [wine classification](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_wine.html#sklearn.datasets.load_wine) problem with 3 different types of wines and 13 input variables, the plot visualizes the data in two discriminant coordinates found by LDA.
 In this 2-dimensional space, the classes can be well-separated.
 In comparison, the classes are not as clearly separated using the first 2 principal components found by PCA.

 ![lda_vs_pca]({{ '/' | relative_url }}assets/2019-10-02/lda_vs_pca.pdf)
 <details>